People and Teams

 - Exploratory Initiatives and Partnerships

-- Learning Spaces and Infrastructures
+- Technology and Learning Spaces

 We also have student workers (Monterey Graduate Assistants, Middlebury Digital Media Tutors and Interns) and partners helping us make this transition.

 This group partners with faculty, staff, and students to build critical learning spaces in both digital and hybrid environments, to research and offer guidance for digital fluency, literacies, and identity, and critical instructional design, and to initiate conversations and projects that forward the transformative potential of education.
 This group provides on-ground and online faculty development, opportunities for students to work together with designers, faculty, and staff on digital projects, and intra- and inter-institutional collaborations that aim to support participation in diverse communities and cross geographical and cultural borders.
 Team members include design and pedagogy consultants / Center for Teaching, Learning, and Research (CTLR) consultants (Heather, Amy S., Sonja, Shel); digital media producer (Mark), and an arts technology specialist (Daniel).

 Exploratory Initiatives and Partnerships

 This group is the Research and Development (R&D) wing of the organization, playfully and yet critically exploring new digital tools, spaces, and practices and pursuing initiatives that take those explorations to new places.
 They develop new partnerships and strengthen existing partnerships (with both internal and external partners) in support of initiatives and to bring more faculty and students into contact with this organization.
 They surface and support opportunities for collaboration across the institution and help to address barriers our communities face when trying to explore new initiatives.
 They also manage our physical lab spaces for exploration and play (Digital Learning Commons (DLC), Wilson Lab) and programming within those spaces.
 Team members include two innovation specialists (Joe, Evelyn).